-Although endometriosis is gaining increasingly known to the public, there are still misconceptions and confusion around what this condition is about
+Although endometriosis is gaining increasingly known to the public, there are still misconceptions and confusion about what this condition is about

 Endometriosis is a painful disorder where the inner lining of the uterus, the endometrium, grows outside of the uterus.
 The tissues grow around the ovaries, fallopian tubes, and pelvis.

 The issue with having endometrium outside of the uterus is that just like regular endometrium tissue, it follows the menstrual cycle.
-It grows, breaks down and bleads each month but cannot evacuate.
-This causes irritations and inflammations to the surrounding tissues and can develop scar tissues or adhesions.
+It grows, breaks down, and bleeds each month but cannot evacuate.
+This causes irritations and inflammations to the surrounding tissues and can develop scar tissues or adhesions

 If you experience painful periods, discomfort during/after intercourses, excessive bleeding and/or infertility, you may want to consult your doctor so that the diagnosis process can start as soon as possible.